How to create a Technical Rider / Stage Plot

 Note: Get more items with the pro version.

-- Create the Technical Rider
+- Create the Stage Plot

 - To arrange objects that have been added to the your Stage Plot you can simply move the instruments around by holding your left mouse button down or on a mobile device tap and hold your finger on it and then move it.
 In the lower right corner you can see a symbol while hovering over it that lets you resize any object.
 It is also possible to change the z-order of the objects by moving them.
 The last object in use will automatically get the highest position.